sudnya/video-classifier/minerva-technical-documentation.md

 Without unsupervised learning, it is necessary to manually label thousands or millions of video frames to perform classification (identify what an image contains) that is robust to variations in color, alignment, and noise.
-This is not feasible for most project since developers do not have the resources to gather such a large number of videos.
+This is not feasible for most projects since developers do not have the resources to gather such a large number of videos.

 As a response, many projects rely